Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 HOW TO MAKE TSOUREKI: STEP BY STEP

 STEP 2: Beat the eggs, sugar and butter.
-In the bowl of an electric mixer, add three eggs and 1 1/4 cups of sugar.
+While the yeast is rising, whisk together the three eggs, vanilla extract, and slowly add in the sugar.
 Whisk together on medium-low speed (#2 on a KitchenAid mixer) for 15-20 minutes.
-Then add 1/2 cup melted butter.
+Then slowly add 1/2 cup melted butter.
+Whisk together the eggs, sugar, and butter.
 The remaining 1/4 cup of the melted butter will be added to the mixture at the end.
-Whisk together the eggs, sugar, and butter.

 STEP 3: Prepare the dry ingredients.
-Combine the flour, orange zest, ground mastiha and mahlepi, a pinch of salt, and whisk together in a large bowl.
+Combine the flour, orange zest, ground mastiha and mahlepi, and a pinch of salt in a large bowl and whisk together.

-STEP 4: Add the yeast, milk and orange juice to the egg mixture.
-Increase the speed to medium speed, add the risen yeast mixture until it’s incorporated, then slowly alternate between the lukewarm milk and orange juice.
-Go slowly when adding in the liquids to prevent the batter from curdling.
-Allow the milk and orange juice to be absorbed before adding more.
+STEP 4: Add the yeast and milk to the egg mixture.
+Increase the mixer’s speed to medium speed.
+Add the risen yeast mixture until it’s incorporated, then mix in the lukewarm milk.
+Go slowly when adding the liquids to prevent the batter from curdling.
+Allow the milk to be absorbed before adding more.

 If the batter curdles at any point, you can add a couple of tablespoons of the flour mixture and then continue adding the remaining liquids.
 Mix for 10 minutes, then turn off the mixer and change the whisk attachment to the dough hook attachment.

 STEP 5: Add the dry ingredients and first rise.
-Turn on the mixer, add the flour mixture to the wet ingredients and then add 1/4 cup of the melted butter.
+Turn on the mixer, and add in the flour mixture to the wet ingredients until absorbed.
+Then add 1/4 cup of the melted butter.
 Mix until incorporated and a soft dough forms.
 The dough should be soft and slightly sticky.
 Use your hands to press the dough a little bit in the mixing bowl.

 Transfer the dough to a large, greased bowl (use some melted butter).
 The bowl should be big enough so that there’s enough space for the dough to expand as it rises.
-Work the dough a bit with your hands, and then cover the bowl with plastic wrap and a clean towel.
-Place the bowl in a warm, dry place and allow the dough to rise for 30-45 minutes or until the dough has doubled in size.
+Work the dough a bit with your hands, and then cover the bowl loosely with plastic wrap and a light, clean towel.
+Place the bowl in a warm, dry place (like your pantry) and allow the dough to rise for 45-60 minutes or until the dough has doubled in size.

-Each tsoureki will need 3 dough balls for the braid.
-The pieces should be in equal portions.
+Each tsoureki will need 3 small dough balls for the braid.
+The pieces should be equal or similar in size.
 Roll out each dough ball into a long rope shape.
 They should be even in thickness and length.
-Braid the tsourekia and place them on a nonstick greased baking sheet or line the baking sheet with parchment paper.
+Braid the tsourekia.
+Line a baking sheet with parchment paper, and place the tsoureki on top.
+You will need to use multiple baking sheets since the tsoureki dough will rise more on the second rise and when baking in the oven.
 This recipe will give you four medium-sized tsourekia.

 STEP 7: Second rise.
-Cover the braided tsourekia loosely with saran wrap and a dry, clean kitchen towel.
+Cover the braided tsourekia loosely with saran wrap and a dry, light, clean kitchen towel.
 You don’t want the towels to be too heavy otherwise, it may impact how much the tsoureki rises.
-Place the tsoureki in a warm, dry place to rise for 30 minutes.
-Preheat the oven to 325°F on bake so that the oven is ready once the tsourekia are ready to go in.
+Place the tsoureki in a warm, dry place to rise for 30-45 minutes.
+Preheat the oven to 350°F on bake so that the oven is ready once the tsourekia are ready to go in.

 STORING AND SERVING